nicholaszk/Pick-and-Place/README.md

 # Pick-and-Place

-Using inverse kinematics transforms to calculate joint angles for a simulated arm to drop a picked object in a stationary bin
+Applying inverse kinematics transforms to calculate joint angles for a simulated arm to drop a designated (picked) object into a stationary bin

+This project is part of Udacity's Robotics Software Engineering Nanodegree coursework.
+Outside of the defined steps taken in this README, it can be assumed that other code belongs to Udacity.

 ## Project: Kinematics Pick & Place
 ---